 Physical incompatibilities

-• Physical incompatibilities involve changes in the appearance, texture, or stability of pharmaceutical formulations when substances with different physical properties are mixed.
+• Physical Incompatibilities involve changes in the appearance, texture, or stability of pharmaceutical formulations when substances with different physical properties are mixed.

 • These incompatibilities can affect product quality, efficacy, and safety.

-Examples of Physical Incompatibilities
+Examples of Physical Incompatibilitie:

 • Occurs when two liquids do not mix to form a homogeneous solution, leading to phase separation.